FreedomBen/breakout71/Readme.md

 - add pwe manifest
 - offline mode with service worker
 - see how to do fullscreen on ios, or at least explain to do aA/hide toolbars
+- translation
+- when game resumes near bottom, be unvulnerable for .5s ? , once per level

 # Game engine features

-- shinier coins by applying glow to them
 - ask for permanent storage
-- experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
 - more help somewhere accessible
 - limit GC by reusing coins and particles
 - convert captures to mp4 unsing ffmpeg wasm because reddit refuses webm files
 - disable zooming (for ios double tap)
 - few puck bounces = more choices / upgrades
 - show total score on end screen (score added to total)
-- show stats on end screen compared to other runs
 - handle back bouton in menu
-- mouvement relatif du puck
-- balls should collide with each other
+- balls could collide with each other
-- when game resumes near bottom, be unvulnerable for .5s ? , once per level
-- apply global curve / brightness to canvas when things blow, or just always to make neon effect better
 - manifest for PWA (android and apple)
-- lights shadows
 - Offline mode web for iphone
 - controller support on web/mobile
-- webgl rendering
 - enable export of gameplay capture in webview
 - endgame histograms could work as filters, when you hover a bar, all other histograms would show the stats of those runs only, without changing reference of categories
-- sound when ball changes color
-- option : don't pause on mobile when lifting finger
-- option : accelerated relative movements on mobile
-- maybe just have 10 background, and always use the same one for the nth level of each run  ?
 - would be nice to have a leaderboard for not using each perk too.
 Like "best runs without hot start"
 - restart run on r
 - when missing, redo particle trail, but give speed to particle that matches ball direction

+# graphics
+- apply global curve / brightness to canvas when things blow, or just always to make neon effect better
+- lights shadows
+- webgl rendering
+- shinier coins by applying glow to them
+- different visual effects on ball to represent which perks it's imbued with (pierce, sapper…). remove visual while it's not affected (can't pierce/sap anymore until touching the puck).
+- experiment with showing the combo somewhere else, maybe top center, maybe instead of score.
+- the white outline on bricks associated with picky eater kinda works but i feel it's more distracting than anything. maybe try something different ? put a cross on matching coloured bricks, or the contrary, grey out other bricks.

 # New perks ideas
-- second puck (symmeric to the first one)
+- second puck (symmetric to the first one)
 - keep combo between level, loose half your run score when missing any bricks
 - offer next level choice after upgrade pick
 - ban 3 random perks from pool, doesn't tell you which ones, gain 2 upgrades